Katharine McPhee Struts Her Barely-There Bikini While Yachting With Beau David Foster In Italy

 Foster also has a total of eight children, while McPhee has no children.

 For her part, Katharine McPhee has one failed marriage under her belt, as well: she married producer Nick Cokas in 2008.
-However, in 2013, she was caught on camera kissing Michael Morris, the director of the flop TV show Smash, which starred McPhee.
+However, in 2013, she was caught on camera kissing Michael Morris, the director of the flop TV show Smash, in which she starred.